Mo-Haru/Mo-Haru/README.md

 - 👋 Hi, I’m @Mo-Haru
 - 👀 I’m interested in Generative AI
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, JavaScript
 <!-- - 💞️ I’m looking to collaborate on ... -->
 - 📫 How to reach me ...
 <!-- - 😄 Pronouns: ... -->